Petyamester3343/Your-Powerhunger/README.md

 POWERHUNGER

-Movements: WASD (W and S should be used for menu traversal, too)
+Movements: WASD (W/S keys should be used for menu traversal, too)

 Initiate attack: E